 Happy New Year!
 I made this Vegetable Beef and Barley Soup today because the weather has been really cold here in San Diego county.
 It’s an easy soup with lots of flavor and healthy vegetables.
 I’ve been craving the rich beefy flavor of my mother’s homemade soup as we were growing up in Vermont.

-This isn’t my mother’s recipe exactly, because I made it up as I went along.
+This isn’t my mother’s recipe exactly, because I made it up as I went along, but it’s really good!
 I could remember how she browned the meat, chopped up the veggies, and used good beef stock for flavor.
 Lots of happy memories came back as I chopped veggies, added the herbs, and smelled the aroma as it cooked.

 We ate some as soon as it was done…nice and hot!